Toxic Links

 These links may even have a very small amount of SEO value, as they help search engines understand your business.

-But there are plenty of ways to abuse this system.
+But there are plenty of ways that directories could attempt to manipulate the system.

-There are many directories with little traffic that exist only as a way to sell listings to business owners.
+Many directories with little traffic exist only to sell listings to business owners.
 Listing your website on these sites will offer no SEO or indirect value and can result in penalties.

-You should use directory links when it makes sense for your business.
+You should use free directories only when it makes sense for your business.

-Adding your business to high-quality industry listing websites can increase business exposure and may even help Google learn about your business.
+Adding your business to legitimate directories that focus on your niche can increase business exposure and may even help Google learn about your business.

 In fact, Google explicitly advises against building links on low quality directories in its Search Central Guidelines.